-Let's begin by looking at some of the key trends and shifts in payment-related consumer behaviors as a result of the pandemic – and how businesses are responding.
+Let's begin by looking at some of the key trends and shifts in payment-related consumer behaviours as a result of the pandemic — and how businesses are responding.

-Growth in app payments – In the first two weeks of March, the share of global orders coming from mobile apps grew by almost 30% – representing four in every five online purchases.1
+Growth in app payments - In the first two weeks of March, the share of global orders coming from mobile apps grew by almost 30% — representing 4 in every 5 online purchases.1

 Subscriptions are more popular - 20% of brands offering subscriptions are seeing subscription growth rates accelerate beyond pre-Covid-19 predictions.
 Why is this?
 Convenience may be a key factor, as consumers are prompted to sign up for recipe boxes, pet food boxes, video streaming subscriptions etc.